My Dinner

 Instructions

-• Cook on a medium to low heat for about 5 minutes.
-The peppers should be cooked but still maintain some crunch and texture.
+• Let sauce simmer over medium-low heat for about 5 minutes.
+(Peppers should be cooked but still slightly crunchy.)

 Notes